Matrix Management

 Bureaucracy starts to suffocate complex organizations when decisions are miscategorized (or not consciously categorized at all) and so an inappropriate process is used.
 For example, treating frequent, low risk decisions as either Big Bets or Cross-cutting decisions and so unnecessarily getting lots of people involved.

-As McKinsey argues, the ultimate solution is for the organization to become much flatter so that there are less levels of hierarchy available to involve – as demonstrated successfully by high-techs such as Google and Spotify, but also more traditional firms like ING.
+McKinsey argues that the ultimate solution is for the organization to become much flatter so that there are less levels of hierarchy available to involve – as demonstrated successfully by high-techs such as Google and Spotify, but also more traditional firms like ING.

 Building on this Bain & Co. advocate removing as many unnecessary ‘nodes’ as possible – that is ‘intersections in the matrix organization where an executive or manager sits, where decisions are made or where financial reporting takes place.’
 It’s easy for nodes to accumulate unchecked – but this slows down decision making and focuses energy inwards rather than towards the customer.
 Indeed analysing growth performance of over 3,000 large listed companies in 43 advanced and developing economies over a 10 year period, Bain found that only 11% were able to create sustained value (as measured by achieving more than two times a country’s GDP growth).
 66% stall, fail or get bought.
 And in 85% of those that are no longer value creators, CEOs blamed internal factors such as too much complexity[4].